sashamerkulev/DiagonalScrollViewExample/README.md

 Simple diagonal scroll view

 - It is based on AOSP ScrollView and HorizontalSCrollView classes.
-- It is supoorts diagonal scrolling and fling gestures.
+- It is supports diagonal scrolling and fling gestures.